jghoshh/csi3140_a3/README.md

 # 1D Pacman (CSI3140 Assignment 2)
 **Authors**:
 - Jay Ghosh (300243766)
-- Noah Do Rego ()
+- Noah Do Rego (300234846)

 ## Rules:
 - Use the ```LEFT``` and ```RIGHT``` arrow keys to move PACMAN consume as many hollow circles as possible without encountering a ghost.
-- Points are gained by consuming hollow circles and
 - If PACMAN encounters a ghost, the game ends and the final score is printed out.
-- If PACMAN encounters a cherry,
+- If PACMAN encounters a cherry, the ghosts on the board are turned into surprised faces.
-- If PACMAN encounters a suprised face,
+- If PACMAN encounters a suprised face, PACMAN consumes it and gains 5 points.
+- If PACMAN encounters a hollow circle, PACMAN consumes it and gains 1 point.

 ## Game States:
 #### Game Started